epfl-ada/ada-2023-project-neverenoughdata/README.md

 It shows that the actual beers of this group get better through time Those 2 explanation can also be seen as one.
 For instance if blonde beer become has a better rating average in 2015 than 2003, does this mean that blond beer has a better taste in 2015 or does it mean that poeple like more the blond beers in 2015 than in 2003.
 This is effectively quite subjective, but it tells the same at the end.
 Metric 2 : Number of rating

-This one is the more interresting : it measure the number of rating for a certain group of beer.
+This one is the more interesting: it measures the number of ratings for a certain group of beers.
 This metric express a sort of popularity.

 **RQ 2:**

-n this research question we would like to answer, which aspect of the beer in the ratings (aroma, appearance, taste, pallate and overall rate) have the highest impact on the popularity of the beer.
-First lets visualize the ratings for each of these aspects during the time we have data, to see if the perception of reviewers towards different beer styles in each of these aspects is changed or not.
+In this research question, we would like to answer which aspect of the beer in the ratings (aroma, appearance, taste, palate, and overall rate) has the highest impact on the popularity of the beer.
+First, let's visualize the ratings for each of these aspects during the time we have data to see if the perception of reviewers towards different beer styles in each of these aspects is changed or not.

 To answer this question we should define the popularity in this context.
 For the research question we define the popularity as follow.